How to search, plan and book train travel in Italy

 Buying tickets at the train station

-Best of all, there are often better deals online than purchasing at the train station on the day of travel.
+Not only will you secure your seat, but booking online often offers better prices than purchasing tickets at the station on the day of travel.

 Remember to validate train tickets before boarding trains in Italy.